Internal Audit Definition

 On the other hand in India, the Institute of Chartered Accountants of India (ICAI) has constituted the Committee for Internal Audit.
 It is a compliance test that has been mandated by section 138 of companies act, 2013.
 This section mandates internal audit to all listed companies as well as to those unlisted companies which have Deposits>=INR 250 million or Paid-up capital>=INR 500 million or Borrowings>=INR 1 billion or Turnover>=INR 2 billion.
 For private companies, the conditions are borrowings>INR 1 billion or Turnover >=INR 2 billion.

 Qualifications of Internal Auditor

-Internal audits can be conducted by Certified Internal Auditor (CAI), Chartered Account (CA), Cost Accountant or any authorized person.
-Moreover, an internal auditor should possess the following expertise:
+They can be conducted by Certified Internal Auditor (CAI), Chartered Account (CA), Cost Accountant or any authorized person.
+Moreover, an auditor should possess the following expertise:

 - Special expertise was necessary to evaluate the management control system, for example, financial and accounting controls.

 - Accounting and financial expertise to be able to discharge his duties.

 - Ability to evaluate operational and non-monetary operational controls.